Did you know?

 |Passport + ID card for a minor (under 15 years of age) or a pensioner

-We accept payments in cash, EUR
+We accept payments by card in euros.

 When applying for the first ever Estonian passport for an adult you will need documents proving that an applicant is an Estonian citizen.